-495 [grant number NE/S007334/1].
-We acknowledge the Collaborative Antarctic Science Scheme (CASS) for funding the fieldwork at Halley VI Research Station.
+Acknowledgements.
 We thank the British Antarctic Survey Halley science team for their support provided during the field season, in particular Thomas Barningham and Jack Farr.
-We also thank BAS engineers Ross Sanders and Rad Sharma for designing and building the LOPAP elevator, as well as Jack Humby for his help with the IC analysis.
+We also thank BAS engineers Ross Sanders and Rad Sharma for designing and building the LOPAP elevator, and Jack Humby and Shaun Miller for their help with the IC analysis.